Sempronia (sister of the Gracchi): Later years

 Sempronia lived quietly after her husband's death with her mother.
 After her younger brother also died in 121 BC, his property was confiscated by a vindictive Senate.
 Her mother Cornelia Africana died later that year, leaving her property by special exemption to her infant granddaughter Sempronia (below).

 Years after the death of Sempronia's husband Scipio, she was embroiled in another public scandal.
 Around 100 BC, one Roman politician quickly gained a reputation by claiming to be the bastard son of Sempronia's brother, Tiberius Gracchus.
 This Roman politician was named Lucius Equitus.
 It is possible that this scandal was influenced by the prior rumor that Sempronia and her brother had shared an incestuous relationship while Scipio was still alive, implying that Equitus was the result of this union.

 Regardless of whether the rumor of incest had taken hold, one tribune did seek confirmation from Sempronia that Lucius Equitus was indeed the direct descendant of her brother.
 It was demanded that Sempronia kiss Lucius Equitus in the Forum to provide proof of his claim as only surviving child of Tiberius Gracchus.
 The general public was elated at the prospect of Tiberius Gracchus having a surviving descendant, but Sempronia would not confirm the rumor, indignantly denying it.
 Now, it is widely accepted that Lucius Equitus was not related to the Gracchus family in any way.

 Cultural depictions

 Sempronia is featured in the painting Cornelia, Mother of the Gracchi, Pointing to her Children as Her Treasures by Angelica Kaufmann, an eighteenth-century European artist.

-In this painting Sempronia is shown as a young girl, dressed in pink and holding her mother's hand.
+In this painting Sempronia is shown as a young girl, dressed in pink and holding her mother's hand, while her brothers (who in reality were seven and sixteen year younger than Sempronia, respectively) are shown as older.
 This is to demonstrate the innocence of Sempronia, and her connection to her mother, Cornelia.